instructlab/instructlab/README.md

 - C++ compiler
 - Python 3.10 or Python 3.11

-   📋 Python 3.12 is currently not supported.
-Some InstructLab dependencies don't work on Python 3.12, yet.
+   📋 Python 3.12 and Python 3.13 are currently not supported.
+Some InstructLab dependencies don't work on Python 3.12 and above, yet.

 - Minimum 250GB disk space.
 Approximately 500GB disk space is recommended for the entire InstructLab end-to-end process.